nus-cs2113-AY2223S2/tp/docs/Team/wilsonlee2000.md

 If you have any enquiries, feel free to reach out to me at wilsonleejunwei@u.nus.edu

 ## Product Overview - BadMaths
-BadMaths is a Mathematical Study Tool that helps users to efficiently and effectively perform Mathematical Operations and contains various functionalities for note-taking.
+BadMaths is a Mathematical Study Tool that aims to help users to perform Mathematical Operations effectively and efficiently and contains various functionalities for note-taking.

 ## Summary of Contributions
 ### 1) Code Contributed: